 Hormone Replacement Therapy replaces the hormones estrogen and progesterone that your body no longer makes as you age.
 It’s a safe and effective way to ease hot flashes and other symptoms of menopause, including vaginal dryness that can lead to painful sex.

 Some women also get relief from depression or anxiety with Hormone Replacement Therapy.
-Although these effects aren’t fully understood yet, some experts think they may be due to the brain chemicals serotonin and dopamine that are affected by hormones.
-These chemicals are involved in many mental health disorders such as depression and anxiety.
+Although these effects aren’t fully understood yet, some experts think they may be due to the brain chemicals serotonin and dopamine, which are affected by hormones.
+These chemicals are involved in many mental health disorders, such as depression and anxiety.

 Hormone Replacement Therapy May Improve Memory Function And Concentration

 Research has shown that hormone replacement therapy may improve memory function and concentration in postmenopausal women.
 Researchers have looked at whether or not Hormone Replacement Therapy could help improve cognitive function in women who had been diagnosed with Mild Cognitive Impairment or MCI.
 This condition is characterized by a decline in memory ability but not severe enough to meet the criteria for Alzheimer’s disease.

 Researchers have found that postmenopausal women who took hormones had better verbal fluency scores than those who did not take hormones, indicating improved concentration and memory function.
 However, this study does not provide evidence that Hormone Replacement Therapy can prevent Mild Cognitive Impairment or Alzheimer’s disease from developing in people who are at risk for these conditions, such as those who have family members with Alzheimer’s disease or other forms of dementia.